yujunz/gitlab.com-runbooks/howto/manage-package-signing-keys.md

 ## Securing Keys

-The private keys should follow Least Priviledged Access best practices, and be highly restricted in terms of who has access to the storage location and passphrase itself.
+Managing private keys follows the best practice of Least Privileged Access, and access to the storage location and passphrase itself is highly restricted.
 These two items _should never_ be stored together.

 * There is a private, highly restricted location for the key itself to be stored.
 * There is a private, highly restricted vault for the key's passphrase to be stored.
-* **Security** team should perform the actual maintenance tasks related to the key(s) to ensure separation of concerns and LPA.
+* **Security** team does the actual maintenance tasks related to the key(s) to ensure separation of concerns and LPA.
 * The related variables in the `dev.gitlab.com` CI jobs should be marked as private, protected, and **never** be replicated.

-## GPG Keys
+## Generating the GPG Keys Pair

-First off, we'll need to discuss the GPG key system.
-In brief, you'll generate a key pair, Public and Private.
-The public key will be posted to [packages.gitlab.com](https://packages.gitlab.com), and possibly [pgp.mit.edu](https://pgp.mit.edu) or another public key server.
+In the GPG key system, you generate a key pair, Public and Private.
+The public key will be posted to [packages.gitlab.com](https://packages.gitlab.com), and [pgp.mit.edu](https://pgp.mit.edu) or another public key server.

-The private key content will be kept secret, with restricted access.
-The passphrase for this key will be kept separately, and maintained in a Vault with restricted access.
+The private key content should be kept secret, with restricted access.
+The passphrase for this key should be kept separately, and maintained in a Vault with restricted access.

+The following sections explain how to create and manage the keys.

 ### Ensuring Entropy

 To properly secure they key generation process, one should do their best to provide extensive amounts entropy on their system.
 We'll cover how to do so on `Linux`.

 - We're **requiring** physical hardware. **Absolutely** *No virtualized instances.*
 - Check for access to a hardware random number generator (`hwrng`), `ls /dev/hwrng`
-  - Check loaded kerel modules for `rng` or random number generator. `lsmod | grep rng`.
+  - Check loaded kernel modules for `rng` or random number generator. `lsmod | grep rng`.
 This should output something akin to the following:

   ```
 tpm_rng                16384  0